yoasyo25/ruby-submissions/1703-b/4module/capstone_projects/evaluations/padraic.md

 *   4: Project demonstrates exceptionally well tested (where applicable) and maintainable code
       * for topics outside of BE curriculum, developer can speak to best practices applied
 *   3: Project exhibits tested (where applicable), maintainable, and well-organized code.
 Developer can speak to architecture and implementation decisions
-*   2: Project demonstrates some gaps in code quality and/or developers cannot defend their decisions
+**   2: Project demonstrates some gaps in code quality and/or developers cannot defend their decisions **
+     -- It's all Python and a Python web framework that started out easy and then became increasingly difficult.
 *   1: Project demonstrates poor factoring and/or understanding of general programming principles such as MVC and OOP

 ### 4. Application of Techniques

-*   4: Developer builds project in a new language(s) or framework(s)
+**   4: Developer builds project in a new language(s) or framework(s) **
+     -- Python and related libraries, Flask, Virtualenv, Jupyter Notebook, Google Machine Learning API.
 *   3: Developer implements four new techniques or patterns
 *   2: Developer implements 3 or less major techniques that have not been previously attempted
 *   1: Developer does not implement new techniques